nikhil153/Enigma-PD-WML/docs/pipeline.md

 ## Final pipeline outputs

-The pipeline will generate multiple `.zip` files - one per session, e.g. `sub-1_ses-1_results.zip`.
-These are stored in the `derivatives/enigma-pd-wml/` directory of each session.
+The pipeline will generate multiple `.zip` files - one per session, stored within the corresponding session sub-folder, e.g. `derivatives/enigma-pd-wml/sub-1/ses-1/sub-1_ses-1_results.zip`.

-A top-level zip file will also be created (`enigma-pd-wml-results.zip`).
+A top-level zip file will also be created (`derivatives/enigma-pd-wml/enigma-pd-wml-results.zip`).
 This will contain all zip files for each session.

 **Please send this top-level zip file to the ENIGMA-PD Vasc team.**